uuupah/pain27_kb/README.md

 Copyright © 2018 Jonathan Souter and Contributors

-Distributed under Creative Commons BY-NC-ND.
+Distributed under Creative Commons BY.
 Contact me at /u/jonathansouter to discuss selling the pain27 or organising groupbuys.